dc7ds/CWSL_DIGI-OPS/CWSL_DIGI monitoring/README.md

 This script reads the activity of the last 5 minutes from CWSL_DIGI console log and writes it to a dedicated file

-Create Windows Task Scheduler Jobs to run these scripts every 5 minutes
+Create Windows Task Scheduler Jobs to run these scripts every 5 minutes.
+You may have to adapt your PowerShell execution policy to be able to run these scripts.
+Also, you may want to run there scripts in the same context that your skimming tools are running.
+Use this argument in the task schedule: PowerShell.exe -ExecutionPolicy Bypass -File C:\Scripts\last_5_min_skimmer.ps1

 3. Transfering log snippets to monitoring machine